Esophagectomy is the main surgical treatment for esophageal cancer. It is done either to remove the cancer or to relieve symptoms.

-A heart (cardiac) evaluation may be done to check for cardiovascular disease that could complicate surgery.
+Typically, you'll have preoperative medical testing that may include a heart (cardiac) evaluation to check for cardiovascular disease, which could complicate surgery.

-Mayo doctors may recommend six weeks of chemotherapy or radiation or both, followed by six weeks of recovery, before an esophagectomy.
+Before esophagectomy, Mayo Clinic doctors may recommend chemotherapy or radiation or both, followed by a period of recovery.

 Most people report improved quality of life after esophagectomy, but some symptoms usually continue.
 Mayo Clinic has comprehensive follow-up care to prevent complications after surgery and to help you adjust your lifestyle.